High Protein Black Bean & TVP Enchiladas

 Additional Ingredients

-• 1 cup vegan shredded cheese I used Violife Mexican blend
+• 1 cup Vegan Shredded Cheese I used Violife Mexican blend

-• 8 tortillas I used Mission Plant Protein
+• 8 Tortillas I used Mission Plant Protein

-• 1 can Red Enchilada Sauce 15 oz
+• 15 oz Red Enchilada Sauce

 Instructions